Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 September 2025 09.02.36 UTC
+- WIB: Selasa, 2 September 2025 10.11.43 UTC
-- WITA: Selasa, 2 September 2025 10.02.36 UTC
+- WITA: Selasa, 2 September 2025 11.11.43 UTC
-- WIT: Selasa, 2 September 2025 11.02.36 UTC
+- WIT: Selasa, 2 September 2025 12.11.43 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success